HappySeaFox/sail/README.md

 - Reading images from file, memory, and custom I/O streams
 - Writing images to file, memory, and custom I/O streams
 - Detecting image types by file path, file extension, and [magic numbers](https://en.wikipedia.org/wiki/File_format#Magic_number)
-- Reading operations are always able to output pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
+- Reading operations output `BPP32-RGBA` pixels by default
-  Some image format plugins may output even more
 - Most image format plugins are able to output the `SOURCE` pixel format for those who want to kick the hell out of images manually.
 For example, one may want to work with `CMYK` pixels in a print image
 - Read and write ICC profiles